 Risk Factors for Breast Cancer

-with or without the risk factors listed below.
-It is also important to note that breast cancer can and does occur in women with no known risk factors.
-Generally, the more risk factors you have the greater your likelihood of developing breast cancer.
-If you have a number of risk factors, ask your doctor what you can do to reduce your risk.
+You can have breast cancer with or without the factors listed below.
+The more you have, the greater your chances of getting it.
+If you have many risk factors, ask your doctor what you can to do lower your risk.

 The most common risk factors, gender and age, cannot be changed.
-Breast cancer is found mainly in women though it can also develop in men
+Breast cancer is far more common in women, but men

-Having male relatives with breast cancer also increases the risk of developing breast cancer, but the risk levels are not as clear.
+Having male relatives with breast cancer also makes your risk higher, but the risk levels are not as clear.

 - Breast cancer at an earlier age